 The start date is not the first day the class meets, but the first day of the term.

-If you need to schedule a course outside the standard times, you must obtain approval from Scheduling Services.
+If you need to schedule a course outside the standard times, please consult with Scheduling Services before the scheduling cycle begins, as off-pattern sections may create challenges for the overall course schedule.
 Please email Scheduling Services and indicate the course, the proposed times/days, and why standard times will not work for the course.

 Section numbers are determined by the department and are limited to three characters (alpha-capitalized and/or numeric).
 Some examples of section numbers are: 001, 002, 003 (to represent Term 1, 2, and the whole session).
 Wait lists: WL1 or WL2; Tutorials: T01, T02, T03; Labs: L01.